6 Warning Signs You’re Addicted To Home Renovations

 Those who frequent the local hardware stores and building material suppliers week-in and week-out…

-Those who have moved from the realm of “working on a project” or being a DIY “hobbyist”, to possessing a full-blown obsession with home renovations…
+Those who have moved from the realm of “working on a project” (such as a kitchen revamp or bathroom renovation), or just being a DIY “hobbyist”, to possessing a full-blown obsession with home renovations…

 Are you one of them?